Skip to content

 Is Quick Assist being discontinued?

 The default Quick Assist will not work, any longer as of May 23rd.
 It is being replaced by Quick Assist from Store, available, NOW.
-Once you have it, it will be listed under Apps & Features or Installed Apps.
+Once installed, the app appears under Installed Apps in your system settings.

 Was this guide helpful?